Italy's Mediaset shares rise on prospect of truce with Vivendi

-Media & TelecomItaly's Mediaset shares rise on prospect of truce with Vivendi

-Shares in Mediaset (MS.MI) rose sharply on Wednesday amid signs Italy's top commercial broadcaster could be moving closer to ending years of legal sparring with France's Vivendi .
+ROME (Reuters) - Shares in Mediaset rose sharply on Wednesday amid signs Italy’s top commercial broadcaster could be moving closer to ending years of legal sparring with France’s Vivendi.

 Mediaset and its second-biggest investor Vivendi have been at loggerheads since 2016, when the French media group walked away from a pay-TV deal and then built a 29% stake in Mediaset which the Milanese group considers illegitimate.